largeweb/hello-world-3f68f1a6/project-overview.md

 # Project Overview

-Project Name: Hello World App
+Project Name: Hello, World!

-Description: A basic web application that displays the text "Hello, World!".
-This project serves as a simple test and demonstration of the GenStack platform's capabilities.
+Description: A basic web application that displays the text "Hello, World!" on a webpage.
+This project serves as a simple test to verify the setup and deployment of the GenStack environment.

 Features:

-*   Displays the text "Hello, World!" in a web browser.
+*   Displays "Hello, World!" text in a prominent location on the page.

-Target Audience: Developers and users who want to quickly test and verify the GenStack platform.
+Target Audience: Developers and users who want to quickly test and validate the GenStack deployment process.

 Technology Stack:

-*   Cloudflare next-on-pages framework (NextJS) for the web application.
+*   Cloudflare next-on-pages framework (NextJS)